exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/03_Paging Flow Solution for MongoDB/index.md

 This section talks about some pretty deep implementation details that are not directly related to the GraphQL technology but illustrate the scope of work that the developer needs to cover when building a solution.
 Read on.
 A word of caution - this may be difficult to grasp from the first try.
 Do your best, if something is not clear - keep on moving: it will sink in as you work with the code, just get what you can for now.

-## Finding a 3rd Party Package
+### Finding a 3rd Party Package

-There is certainly a selection of open source JS packages available in GitHub that cover connectivity from GraphQL, and `graphql-relay` in particular, to MongoDB.
+There is certainly a selection of open source JS packages available on GitHub that cover connectivity from GraphQL, and `graphql-relay` in particular, to MongoDB.
 Some may look too restrictive, assuming a certain way how MongoDB schemas should look like to work well with GraphQL schemas.
 Others are documented badly, so it's hard to figure out what they do without getting deep into the code.
 As a developer, you know, often times, writing your own code is faster than figuring someone elses out and adopting.

-## The Definition of Proper Paging
+### The Definition of Proper Paging

 To implement flexible paging correctly we must account for the impact of possible changes in the underlying dataset while the data review session is in progress.